-One of the most frequently encountered bacterial infections in patients with cirrhosis, and most commonly seen in patients with end-stage liver disease.
+Spontaneous bacterial peritonitis (SBP) is one of the most frequently encountered bacterial infections in patients with cirrhosis, and most commonly seen in patients with end-stage liver disease.

-Defined by an ascitic fluid absolute neutrophil count >250 cells/mm^3, whether or not there is culture growth.
+Defined by an ascitic fluid absolute neutrophil count >250 cells/mm³, whether or not there is culture growth.

-Patients with sepsis, history of fluoroquinolone prophylaxis, nosocomial-acquired SBP, or a history of previous infections with resistant organisms likely require broader initial empiric coverage.
+Patients with sepsis, history of fluoroquinolone prophylaxis, nosocomial-acquired SBP, or a history of previous infections with resistant organisms are likely to require broader initial empiric coverage.

 Spontaneous bacterial peritonitis (SBP) is an infection of ascitic fluid that cannot be attributed to any intra-abdominal, ongoing inflammatory, or surgically correctable condition.
 It is one of the most frequently encountered bacterial infections in patients with cirrhosis.